dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  What would life be if we had no courage to attempt anything?
+  Life is not about how fast you run or how high you climb but how well you bounce.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1484 days)
+## 🌟 Experiences (1485 days)

 ### 🧮 Programming languages